LocTr/todo_app/README.md

 ## To run this app
 1. clone this repo

-2. Run this line in terminal
+2. Run this line in terminal to get dependencies

+   `flutter pub get`

+3. Run this line in terminal to run the app

-    `flutter run`
+    `flutter run` <br/>
     or <br/>
     `flutter run lib/main.dart`